cloud-atlas-ai/obsidian-am/README.md

 - **Parent Links**: For easy navigation, notes for subcategories and subprojects include backlinks to their parent category or project.
 - **Wiki Links**: Sub-Categories and projects Amazing Marvin are added as wiki links.
 - **Categories and Projects are folder notes**: Categories and projects are created as folder notes, compatible with [Obsidian folder notes](https://github.com/LostPaul/obsidian-folder-notes).
+- **Task Creation**: Users can create Amazing Marvin tasks directly within Obsidian, with support for standard Marvin shorthand notations like `+` for dates or `@` for labels.
+- **Deep Linking**: Each task and category is equipped with a deep link, providing quick navigation back to Amazing Marvin.

 ## Usage Instructions